 Next day we went to the airport to rent a car so we could drive down Highway 1 to San Diego where we would stay at an AirBnB for a day to plan resupplies etc. for our respective trips.

 Driving down Highway 1 once again reminded you that something strange was going on, as there deffinately was less traffic and usually.
-And when we got to San Diego the streets were empty -but driving though Santa Monica in LA was chaos, there were people everywhere at the beach front – apparently they didnt get the memo 🙂
+When we got to San Diego the streets were empty -but driving though Santa Monica in LA was chaos, there were people everywhere at the beach front – apparently they didnt get the memo 🙂

 2 days later we were ready to leave and I got on a Greyhound to Tuscon, AZ and Thomas jumped on his bus towards Campo,CA